What is a click test and why should it be part of your UX toolkit?

 For an in-depth and entertaining guide to getting started with user research, read our free-to-download, comprehensive ebook ‘User Experience Research 101’

-What results do you get?
+What results do you get in click test?

 Click tests generate several useful results.
 By designating specific areas as ‘success’ and ‘non success’ the test can create ‘effectiveness ratios’.
 Click tests can also generate heatmaps, darkmaps and clickmaps offering several ways to visually understand where users are focusing – which is handy for quickly communicating results to stakeholders.